laurilehmijoki/s3_website/README.md

 ideas for improvement.

 When sending pull requests, please accompany them with tests.
 Favor BDD-style in test descriptions.
 Use VCR-backed integration tests where possible.
+For reference, you can look at the existing Jekyll-s3 tests.

 If you are not sure how to test your pull request, you can ask the main developer (currently Lauri Lehmijoki) to supplement the request with tests.